vankessel/vankessel.github.io/blog/_posts/2019-07-03-disproving-quantum-immortality.md

 ## Types of Quantum Immortality

 I have noticed that people often default to one of two different models quantum immortality.
-Let's discuss them to limit confusion down the line.

 ### Greedy Quantum Immortality

 This kind of quantum immortality only makes sure your consciousness persists to the next present moment by branching away from certain death.
 It does not guarantee any degree of health or lack of suffering.
-The consequence of this would mean that it's possible for you to be severely maimed, but nonetheless alive.
-But, if you are maimed, this would likely limit your future possibilities of survival.
+It's possible for you to be severely maimed, but nonetheless alive.
+If you are maimed, this would likely limit your future possibilities of survival.
 This would be a local optimum.

 ### Perfect Quantum Immortality

 This kind of quantum immortality takes the future into account.
 Every quantum event in the reality where you exist, even before you are born, are the ones that will enable you to live the longest amount of time.
 This is a global optimum.

 Wait a minute, the _longest_ amount of time?
 That's not infinite, this isn't quantum longevity, it's quantum immortality!
 Well, longest can include infinite.
 Also, what if there is more than one infinite timeline?
-In that case I would say it's either random chance, or there simply is only one infinite timeline.
-Let me explain with an analogy.
+It could be chosen arbitrarily, or there simply is only one infinite timeline.
+Let me explain how that may be with an analogy.

 Image you have a staircase with infinite steps.
 Each step represents a timeline, and its height from the ground is how long you live in that timeline.
 No matter what step you are on, you can continue moving to an equal or higher position.
 Now, this staircase could become flat and never increase again.
 This would mean you would be stuck at a finite height.
 Let's assume there is no arbitrary upper bound on longevity.
 This means the staircase does indeed approach infinity as you keep climbing it.